Goodness-of-fit tests for Laplace, Gaussian and exponential power distributions based on $\lambda$-th power skewness and kurtosis: Supplementary material (proofs)

-In order to establish our results under the local alternatives $H_{1,n}$, we use Le Cam's first and third lemma (see Lemma 6.4 and Example 6.7 in \cite{MR1652247}).
-The proof structure in this section is inspired by the one presented in \cite{MR2442221}.
+In order to establish our results under the local alternatives $H_{ 1 , n}$, we use Le Cam's first and third lemma (see Lemma~6.4 and Example~6.7 of \cite{MR1652247}).
+The proof structure is inspired by the one presented in Section~4 of \cite{MR2442221}.

 \begin{lemma}[Le Cam's first lemma] Let $(P_n, n\in \N)$ and $(Q_n, n\in \N)$ be sequences of probability measures on the measurable spaces $(\Omega_n,\mathcal{A}_n)$.
-Then, the following statements are equivalent: \begin{enumerate}[\quad(i)] \item $Q_n \lhd P_n$, i.e.\ $(Q_n, n\in \N)$ is contiguous with respect to $(P_n, n\in \N)$. \item If $\frac{\rd P_n}{\rd Q_n} \stackrel{Q_n}{\rightsquigarrow} U$ along a subsequence, then $\PP(U > 0) = 1$. \item If $\frac{\rd Q_n}{\rd P_n} \stackrel{P_n}{\rightsquigarrow} V$ along a subsequence, then $\EE[V] = 1$. \item For any statistics $\bb{T}_n : \Omega_n \to \R^k$: If $\bb{T}_n \stackrel{P_n}{\longrightarrow} 0$, then $\bb{T}_n \stackrel{Q_n}{\longrightarrow} 0$. \end{enumerate} \end{lemma}
+Then, the following statements are equivalent: \begin{enumerate}[\quad(i)] \item $Q_n \lhd P_n$, i.e., $(Q_n, n\in \N)$ is contiguous with respect to $(P_n, n\in \N)$. \item If $\frac{\rd P_n}{\rd Q_n} \stackrel{Q_n}{\scalebox{2}[1.2]{$\rightsquigarrow$}} U$ along a subsequence, then $\PP(U > 0) = 1$. \item If $\frac{\rd Q_n}{\rd P_n} \stackrel{P_n}{\scalebox{2}[1.2]{$\rightsquigarrow$}} V$ along a subsequence, then $\EE[V] = 1$. \item For any statistics $\bb{T}_n : \Omega_n \to \R^k$: If $\bb{T}_n \xrightarrow{P_n} 0$, then $\bb{T}_n \xrightarrow{Q_n} 0$. \end{enumerate} \end{lemma}

 \begin{lemma}[Le Cam's third lemma] Let $(P_n, n\in \N)$ and $(Q_n, n\in \N)$ be sequences of probability measures on the measurable spaces $(\Omega_n,\mathcal{A}_n)$, and let $\bb{W}_{ n} : \Omega_n \to \R^k$ be a sequence of random vectors.
 Suppose that $Q_n \lhd P_n$ and